ELE 538: Information Theoretic Security

 Secrecy metrics (strong, weak, semantic security, partial secrecy)

 Recent new tools (likelihood encoder and soft covering)

 Secret key agreement (one direction of public communication, two-way, unlimited rate, and quantum key exchange)

 Secure source coding: rate-distortion theory for secrecy systems

 The following textbook is a useful general resource for information theory:

 Elements of Information Theory, second edition, Cover and Thomas.

 The next two textbooks are good research references, covering a wide variety of relevant results.
-Both cover much of the same content, although the first is obviously more security focused.
+Both cover some of the same content, although the second introduces more tools specific to security.